 It is an unimpressive looking, mountainous area filled with 63 tombs from kings and royals during the 16th to 11th centuries BC, a veritable who’s who of the most important Egyptian men.

 The temple built for Queen Hatshepsut, one of the first female Egyptian pharaohs, looks vastly different from everything else in Luxor.
-If you plan to visit, read more about her story because it will make it more interesting for you.

 She went to great lengths to be remembered and her mortuary temple is bigger than all of the other tombs in the Valley of the Kings.
-She had a successful reign and was responsible for building many important structures in Luxor.

 I read that this spot is one of the hottest in Egypt and it sure felt like it.
 It’s right near the tombs at Valley of the Kings so time your visit to be early for both or after 3pm.
 Open 6AM-5PM.